 Hey guys!
 I’m so excited to share my Christmas table setting with y’all!
 But first, I thought I would let y’all know what has been going on with us in the last few months.

-Hey guys!
-So around the end of the summer, my sisters and I made a commitment to post consistently on Instagram to help build a larger audience for our blog, Life Full and Frugal.
+So around the end of the summer, my sisters and I made a commitment to post consistently on our Instagram account to help build a larger audience for our blog, Life Full and Frugal.

 It has been such a blessing to be a part of a community of creators and makers!
-We love all the beauty that is showcased on the Instagram platform, but unfortunately, it can also be a slippery slope for comparison and self-diminishment…which obviously is no fun!
+We love all the beauty and brilliant ideas that are showcased on the Instagram platform.
+Unfortunately though, it can also be a slippery slope for comparison and self-diminishment…which obviously is no fun!

-As I was preparing to set my table for this video/photo shoot, I was discouraged because I really wanted to go out and buy a lot of stuff: brass candle holders, little gift boxes to go down the center of the table, beads, ornaments, etc. I was really feeling the (self-inflicted) pressure to create something Instagram worthy!
+As I was preparing my Christmas table setting for this video/photo shoot, I was discouraged because I really wanted to go out and buy a lot of stuff.
+My vision included brass candle holders, little gift boxes to go down the center of the table, beads, ornaments, etc. I was really feeling the (self-inflicted) pressure to create something Instagram worthy!

 But a big part of our philosophy at Life Full and Frugal is that beauty is for every budget and people living in all different financial circumstances.
 So, I made a decision NOT to go out and buy a lot of stuff for my Christmas table setting, but to shop the things that were already in my possession.